-- consultations and in the Environmental Report indicating what action was taken in response; The reasons for choosing the Plan in the light of the other alternatives, identifying the other alternatives considered, commenting on their potential effects and explaining why the Plan as • adopted was selected; and - The measures decided upon to monitor the • significant environmental effects of implementing of the Plan.
+- consultations and in the Environmental Report - indicating what action was taken in response; The reasons for choosing the Plan in the light of the other alternatives, identifying the other alternatives considered, commenting on their potential effects and explaining why the Plan as adopted was calculated. adopted was selected; and - The measures decided upon to monitor the significant environmental effects of implementing of the Plan.